 - Think about the most fruitful team experience you have been a part of.
 What made the team chemistry align so well?

-During your self-reflection, be sure to read through our article "What's It Take to Work at Google?" for a lot more information.
+During your self-reflection, be sure to read through our article "What's It Take to Work at Google?" for more information.

 Study up on Google Core Vales